Build vs Buy: The Real Cost of Building Native Integrations vs Buying an Embedded Integration Platform

 Updated on by Daniel Twigg

-The decision over whether you should build or buy an integration solution is an important one.
 In many markets the concept of ‘Build or Buy’ abstracts well and a choice between one or the other is easy.
+At first glance, building appears cheaper.
+After all, you already have developers on payroll and complete control over the architecture.

 What Types of Integration Solutions are Available?